janakipande/janakipande.github.io/_pages/work.md

 <div class="work-card-category">Wildlife</div>

-<h3>The curious case of India’s tiger paradox</h3>
+<h3>The curious case of India’s tiger paradox.
+Numbers are rising, so are deaths</h3>

 <p class="work-card-description">
-Tiger numbers are rising, but so are tiger deaths.
+India is home to an estimated 3,682 wild tigers, nearly 70 per cent of the world’s population.
 </p>

 <a class="read-link" href="https://theprint.in/environment/the-curious-case-of-indias-tiger-paradox-tiger-numbers-are-rising-so-are-deaths/2999827/" target="_blank">Read here →</a>